Bryanna McCarthy: Club career

 On January 11, 2013, as part of the NWSL Player Allocation, McCarthy joined the Western New York Flash.
 Despite this, McCarthy only played 15 minutes for the Flash and her allocation was not picked up for the following year.

 In 2014, McCarthy signed with the Ottawa Fury in the W-League.
 She signed for German Bundesliga club SC Sand in 2015, and then later for 2.
 Bundesliga club BV Cloppenburg.

 International career

 In 2006, McCarthy was 14 years old when she made her debut in the Canadian youth program.
 She won a bronze medal at the 2008 CONCACAF Women's Under-17 Championship and represented Canada at the FIFA U-17 Women's World Cup in New Zealand the same year.
 In June 2010, she made her debut for Canada's senior team at just 18 years old.
 She finished fourth with Canada at the 2010 CONCACAF Under-20 Women's Championship in Guatemala.
 In 2011, she finished first with Canada at the 2011 Cyprus Cup.
 In 2012, she finished second with Canada at the 2012 Cyprus Cup.

+Coaching career

+After retiring from playing, McCarthy returned to the United States to became a graduate coach at West Virginia University, before moving to Saint Louis University as an assistant coach.